-[Updated: March 9, 2018] Online streaming platform Netflix has been doing a brilliant job lately collecting films from diverse art genres.
-Here’s a delicious mix of Indian films to savor on Netflix (in no particular order).
+[Updated: March 9, 2018] The online streaming platform has been doing a brilliant job lately collecting films from diverse art genres.
+Here’s a delicious mix of Indian films on Netflix (in no particular order).

 1. Love Per Square Foot (2018)